The Ultimate Guide to finding cheap flights to Madrid

 Be aware of extra fees!

-It is also interesting to consider each airline’s extra charges and fees when comparing two similarly priced flights from different airlines or agencies.
+If you are searching for cheap plane tickets to Madrid, it is also interesting to consider each airline’s extra charges and fees when comparing two similarly priced flights from different airlines or agencies.

 These additional expenses could increase significantly the final price.
 For example, one of them could allow a free checked bag per passenger while the other doesn’t.